Whats new onboard the Independence of the sea?

 The skypad was a revolution in its self!
 A huge bungy jumping trampoline where you strap in and adorn a virtual reality head set.
 You can choose from different virtual reality worlds or launch in to space.
 One minute you can be crushing candy the next flying through space.

 Children as young as 5 can jump but you have to be 7 to adorn the virtual reality headset.

-Also in this area are new play areas for the children.
+Also in the sports area of the Independence of the Seas are new play areas for the children.
 The lily pads are safe and fun, there are also hammocks and swings for hanging around.